Multirious/bevy_tween/README.md

 - [`godot`](https://github.com/godotengine/godot)

-  Godot's tween make it simple to animate something which is the main inspiration for this crate.
-The Godot's node child-parent hierarchy system and that most of the engine APIs utilizes this to define behavior, yoinked.
+  Godot's tween make it simple to animate something which is the inspiration for this crate.
+The multi-entity architecture is mainly inspired by Godot's node child-parent hierarchy system and that most of the engine APIs utilizes this to define behavior,.

 ## License